haagahelia/swp22s-backend/Documentation/SSH_tunneling_guide.md

         ssh <db-username>@SECRET_IP_WOULD_BE_HERE -L <db-port>:localhost:3306

-- You will be prompted for password, type the according &lt;db-password&gt;
+- You will be prompted for password, type the according &lt;db-user-password&gt;
 - You are now inside the tunnel
 - To make sure the MySQL service is run inside the tunnel, type: